lambdanew/nu/README.md

 * NU implements a simple, generic programming language to manipulate objects.

-`Properties` are values stored on the object and referenced in code via the "." operator, for example:
+`Properties` are values stored on the object and referenced in code via the "." operator.

+Example:
 ```shell
 someVariable = object.propertyName
 ```

-`Verbs` are code stored on the object and invoked in code via the "." operator, for example:
+`Verbs` are code stored on the object and invoked in code via the "." operator.

+Example:
 ```shell
 someVariable = object.verbName()
 ```